-Novikov's conjecture was proved by Shiota in [37], and until relatively recently had remained the most effective solution of the Riemann-Schottky problem, the problem of characterizing Jacobians among all ppavs.
-A much stronger characterization of Jacobians was suggested by Welters, who, inspired by Novikov's conjecture and Gunning's theorem [15], conjectured in [38] that a ppav is a Jacobian if and only if its Kummer variety has at least one trisecant (and then it follows that in fact it has a four-dimensional family of trisecants).
+Novikov's conjecture was proved by Shiota in [38], and until relatively recently had remained the most effective solution of the Riemann-Schottky problem, the problem of characterizing Jacobians of Riemann surfaces among all ppavs.
+A much stronger characterization of Jacobians was suggested by Welters, who, inspired by Novikov's conjecture and Gunning's theorem [15], conjectured in [39] that a ppav is a Jacobian if and only if its Kummer variety admits at least one trisecant line (and then it follows that in fact it has a four-dimensional family of trisecants).